Information Regarding Community Based Mental Health Services

 - Provider availability, especially for after-school appointments

 It is common to contact several providers before finding one that is available and a good fit.
-If a provider does not return your call within a reasonable timeframe, it is appropriate to contact another provider on your list.
+If a provider does not respond within a reasonable timeframe, consider reaching out to another provider.

-- The primary concerns or reasons you are seeking counseling
+- Primary concerns or reasons for seeking counseling

 - Any current safety or risk concerns